US labs buckle amid testing surge; world virus cases top 15M

 Zachrey Warner knows it all too well.

-The 30-year-old waiter from Columbus, Ohio, was sent home from work on July 5 with a high fever a few days after he began feeling ill.
+The 30-year-old restaurant server from Columbus, Ohio, had been sent home from work on July 5 with a high fever a few days after he began experiencing symptoms.
 He went for a test five days later at the request of his employer.

-Almost two weeks and one missed pay period later, he finally got his answer on Wednesday: negative.

-Though Warner said most symptoms — including fever, diarrhea, chest tightness and body aches — stopped a few days after he was tested, he wasn’t allowed to return to work without the result.
-On Wednesday he got a call telling him he didn’t have COVID-19.
+Though Warner said most symptoms — including fever, diarrhea, chest tightness and body aches — stopped a few days after he was tested, he hasn’t been allowed to return to work without the result.
+On Tuesday he received an email that the results still weren’t available and that he must remain quarantined through Thursday or until he gets his result.

-It was “frustrating that I’ve missed so much work due to testing taking forever,” Warner said.
-“It is what it is … (but) I’m glad I’m negative and happy to be able to get back to work this week.”
+“The story is always the same: Apparently the lab they send tests to received over 30,000 tests in a week and they’re backed up,” Warner said.
+“I’ve missed out on a whole pay period.”

 Beyond the economic hurt the testing lags can cause, they pose major health risks too.